Ian Donald: Life

 Ian Donald was born to John Donald and Helen née Barrow Wilson in 1910.
 His father was a general practitioner (GP) who came from a Paisley medical family, his grandfather also a GP, and his mother a concert pianist.
 Donald was the eldest of four children; his siblings were Margaret, Malcolm, and Alison Munro, who later became a leading headmistress.

 Donald attended Warriston School in Moffat, and he attended Fettes College, Edinburgh, for secondary education.
 However, Donald never completed his education in Scotland, as the family moved to South Africa due to his father's poor health.
 Donald continued his secondary education at Diocesan College in Rondebosch, where he studied the classics, music, philosophy, and languages.
 In 1927, Donald's mother and two of his siblings contracted diphtheria and his mother died of a myocardial infarction.
 Three months later, Donald's father died.
 Maud Grant, the housekeeper, was provided with a trust fund to care for the children.
 In the same year, Donald was awarded a Bachelor of Arts (BA) in arts and music at the University of Cape Town graduating with first-class honours.

 In 1930, the family moved back to London and Donald matriculated at the University of London to study medicine at the St Thomas's Hospital Medical School.
 In 1937 he achieved a Bachelor of Medicine, Bachelor of Surgery at St Thomas, becoming the third generation of doctors in Donald's family.

 At the end of his graduate education, Donald married Alix Mathilde de Chazal Richards, a farmer's daughter from the Orange Free State.
 Donald retired on 1 October 1976.
 He was offered a consultancy at Nuclear Enterprises in Edinburgh, a position he held until 1981.
 After he fully retired, he moved to Paglesham.
-Donald passed away on 19 June 1987.
+Donald died on 19 June 1987.
 He was survived by his wife, his four daughters and thirteen grandchildren.
 He is buried in the churchyard at St Peters Church in Paglesham, Essex.